jochumdev/microlobby/README.md

 The draw.io flowchart for the Architecture:
 ![Micro Service Architecture](/docs/micro-service-architecture.png)

+## Features

+- gRPC+Protobuf internal, JSON/XML external
+- Argon2 Hashes
+- JWT Tokens
+- Loosely coupled Microservices
+- Fast to copy&paste a service, easy to start a new one
+- Event System as example for IRC/Discord bots
+- All communication over NATS.
+It scales!
+- No persistent Data, everything is stored in the DB's

 ## Services

 ### http_proxy

 A very simple Proxy to MicroServices.
-They have to register routes with it:
+They have to register routes with it over the help of infoservice.

-- Auth Service
-- Lobby Service
-- Settings Service

-### Settings Service
+### settings/v1 Service

 Basic Key/Value Store with Permissions

-### Auth Service
+### auth/v1 Service

 - Give Username + password and you get a JWT back.
 - Internaly converts a JWT to a user with roles.